 - 3.2.1.
-Distribution of the six dolphin groups being sighted during the September-November 2018 monitoring surveys is shown in Figure 1.
-These six sightings were all concentrated at the northwestern portion of the North Lantau region, mostly in waters around Lung Kwu Chau.
-On the contrary, no dolphin was sighted at all in the central, eastern and southwestern portions of the North Lantau region (Figure 1).
-All six groups were also sighted very far away from the HKBCF and HKLR03 reclamation sites, as well as the bridge alignments of HKLR09 and Tuen Mun-Chek Lap Kok Link (TMCLKL). - 3.2.2.
-A comparison of dolphin distribution between the present impact phase period (September-November 2018) and the baseline monitoring period (September-November 2011) revealed considerable differences.
+Distribution of the 12 dolphin groups being sighted during the monitoring surveys conducted between December 2018 and February is shown in Figure 1.
+All 12 sightings were made at the western portion of the North Lantau region, with slightly higher concentration near Lung Kwu Chau.
+On the contrary, no dolphin was sighted at all in the central and eastern portions of the North Lantau region (Figure 1).
+The 12 groups were sighted very far away from the HKBCF and HKLR03 reclamation sites, as well as the bridge alignment of Tuen Mun-Chek Lap Kok Link (TMCLKL).
+However, two groups were sighted adjacent to the HKLR09 alignment near Shum Wat (Figure 1). - 3.2.2.
+A comparison of dolphin distribution between the present impact phase period and the baseline monitoring period (September-November 2011) revealed considerable differences.
 For example, in NEL dolphin was not found during the survey in the present quarter but in the baseline survey they were frequently found in the same study area, including the waters near Shum Shui Kok and in the vicinity of the HKBCF reclamation site (Figure 1).
-Furthermore, dolphins were infrequently sighted in NWL waters and mainly at the northwestern end of the survey area during the present three-month period.
+Furthermore, dolphins were infrequently sighted in NWL waters and mainly at the western end of the survey area during the present three-month period.
 This was in stark contrast with their frequent occurrences throughout the entire NWL survey area during the baseline period (Figure 1).